Zacholo2587/Neighborhood-Change-and-Gentrification/README.md

 StoryMap link: https://storymaps.arcgis.com/stories/39470e4208534cf9a2c6a888d4bd62fc

-Images and project scope can be found in the files attatched above.
+Images, presentation, and project scope can be found in the files attatched above.